ParkvilleData/MetaGenePipe/paper.md

 MetaGenePipe is an efficient, flexible, portable, and scalable metagenomics pipeline that uses ‘best-in-domain’ bioinformatics software suites and genomic databases to create an accurate taxonomic characterisation of prokaryotic microbiome samples.
-Written in the Workflow Definition Language (WDL), MetaGenePipe (MGP) produces output that is both useful in its default form and that can used for further downstream analysis.
-There are currently several contig-based taxonomic software suites such as 0MG-RAST [@keegan_glass_meyer_2016 ] and MMseqs2 [@10.1093/bioinformatics/btab184] with onlyonly a few which make use of a workflow language such as nf-core [@krakau_straub_gourlé_gabernet_nahnsen_2021] 0which is written in Nextflow [@article{di tommaso_chatzou_floden_barja_palumbo_notredame_2017] Muffin [@van damme_hölzer_viehweger_müller_bongcam-rudloff_brandt_2021]and Atlas [@kieser_brown_zdobnov_trajkovski_mccue_2020] which makes use of Snakemake [@mölder_jablonski_letcher_hall_tomkins-tinch_sochat_forster_lee_twardziok_kanitz et al._2021] 0and 0Nextflow 0 respectively.
+Written in the Workflow Definition Language (WDL), MetaGenePipe (MGP) produces output that is both useful in its default form and that can be used for further downstream analysis.
+There are currently several contig-based taxonomic software suites such as MG-RAST [@keegan_glass_meyer_2016 ] and MMseqs2 [@10.1093/bioinformatics/btab184] with onlyonly a few which make use of a workflow language such as nf-core [@krakau_straub_gourlé_gabernet_nahnsen_2021] which is written in Nextflow [@article{di tommaso_chatzou_floden_barja_palumbo_notredame_2017] Muffin [@van damme_hölzer_viehweger_müller_bongcam-rudloff_brandt_2021]and Atlas [@kieser_brown_zdobnov_trajkovski_mccue_2020] which makes use of Snakemake [@mölder_jablonski_letcher_hall_tomkins-tinch_sochat_forster_lee_twardziok_kanitz et al._2021] and Nextflow respectively.
 MGP is a pipeline-development best practice which uses singularity [@kurtzer_sochat_bauer_2017] for containerisation and includes a setup script which downloads the necessary databases for setup.
 The source code for MGP is freely available and is distributed under the [Apache 2.0 license] (https://www.apache.org/licenses/LICENSE-2.0).